 Multicultural dinner - what to choose?

 If your wallet is not geared towards Michelin menus, we recommend that you go as multicultural as Nørrebro itself.
 If not here, then where?
 We have two recommendations… You can head back towards Blågård's square where Ranee's thai restaurant is located, with Thai food in a class of its own!
 The place is a perfect mix of Thai and "Nørrebrosk", and we promise that it is very far from your usual Thai take-away.
 The second recommendation is Mahalle.

-With Mahalle you have to go back to our part of the 'hood', you have to go to Birkegade where Mondo Kaos is located.
-It is practical if you did not want to lug around your favorite dress all day, and therefore can buy it now.
-Or if you just can not forget your vintage dream outfit!
-So it's now before we close at 18pm (on weekdays).
-Mahalle is Lebanese cuisine, and a really nice place with good atmosphere.
+With Mahalle you have to go back to our part of the 'hood', you have to go to Birkegade where Mondo Kaos lies.
+It's practical if you didn't feel like lugging your favorite dress around all day, and can therefore buy it now.
+Or if you just can't forget your vintage dream outfit!
+That's it now, before we close at 18pm (on weekdays).
+Mahalle is Lebanese cuisine, and a really nice place with a good atmosphere.
 They also have both vegetarian and vegan food on the menu, almost a 'must' in Nørrebro today.
 We can definitely recommend their "Hummus Bel Lahme" as well as their Halloumi salad.